 Fox control and management

-Predation by the introduced feral fox is a major threat to the survival of native Australian fauna.
+Predation by the introduced feral fox is a significant threat to the survival of native Australian fauna.

 The European fox Vulpes was introduced to Australia in the 1860’s and 1870’s for recreational hunting, and rapidly spread from these first releases around Melbourne.

 In our area, the presence of foxes is a real threat to the survival of some of our native animals, including ground-dwelling natives such as Reptiles, invertebrates, native rodents, possums, ground-nesting birds such as our Chestnut Quail-thrush and up to the larger ground dwellers our Mallee Fowl.
-Foxes are also linked with the spread of some of our region's declared pest weeds such as the Boxthorn and also linked to the transmission of sarcoptic mange through the Northern Hairy Nosed Wombat population.
+Foxes are also linked with the spread of some of our region's declared pest weeds, such as the Boxthorn, and are also linked to the transmission of sarcoptic mange through the Northern Hairy Nosed Wombat population.

 Overall, there is nothing positive that the introduced fox contributes to our environment.
 Some suggest that they keep the Rabbit population in check and scientific reports suggest they are found in the same areas primarily as rabbits with foxes being the rabbit's main predator, however, there are numerous other methods to manage rabbits so the small value they may add to rabbit control is vastly outweighed by the damage, disease and destruction that they reek over our natural areas.